VMFA-232: World War II

-For the next few months the squadron participated in strikes against the isolated Japanese garrison at Rabaul.
-On February 14, 1944, Avengers from VMTB-232 and VMTB-233 took part in a mission to sow mines in Simpson Harbor at Rabaul.
-The Grumman TBM Avengers were to fly up in three groups of eight each at the speed of 160 knots to drop their parachute-mines, weighing 1,600 pounds a piece.
+For the next few months, the squadron participated in strikes against the isolated Japanese garrison at Rabaul.
+On 14 February 1944, Avengers from VMTB-232 and VMTB-233 took part in a mission to sow mines in Simpson Harbour at Rabaul.
+The Grumman TBM Avengers were to fly up in three groups of eight each at the speed of 160 knots to drop their parachute-mines, weighing 1,600 pounds apiece.
 The first group lost one plane.
 The commanding officer tried to radio the other TBFs to warn them to turn back but he couldn't make radio contact.
 The second group lost two planes.
 The third group was immediately found by searchlight and anti-aircraft guns while flying at 800 feet over the water and had five aircraft shot down.
 Six planes and eighteen men were lost during the attack.

 Four of the eighteen men survived the loss of the six TBFs that evening.
 Of the four, none survived captivity.
 One was murdered at Tunnel Hill, two died of starvation, disease or medical neglect, and a fourth was murdered by the Japanese Navy some time in April.

 The next few months would see them move continuously, operating from Piva, Green Island, Emirau and Ulithi.
-VMTB-232 landed at Kadena on April 22, 1945, and began flying close air support missions three days later and for the rest of the Battle of Okinawa.
+VMTB-232 landed at Kadena on 22 April 1945, and began flying close air support missions three days later and for the rest of the Battle of Okinawa.
 In July 1945 they began to fly strikes against the Japanese mainland until the surrender of Japan.
 During its participation in operations throughout World War II, VMTB-232 lost forty-nine Marines and seventeen aircraft.
-On November 16, 1945, the squadron, one of the few to earn two presidential citations during the war, arrived at San Diego, and was temporarily decommissioned.
+On 16 November 1945, the squadron, one of the few to earn two presidential citations during the war, arrived at San Diego, and was temporarily decommissioned.